Unknown Armies: Reception

-Kenneth Hite states that "Unknown Armies tells us that the only reality is what human beings choose to make of it, and frightens us with the thought that only insane people care enough to really change it.
+Unknown Armies was included in the 2007 book Hobby Games: The 100 Best.
+Writer and game designer Kenneth Hite commented "Unknown Armies tells us that the only reality is what human beings choose to make of it, and frightens us with the thought that only insane people care enough to really change it.
 But for all that, it remains a game of alchemical optimism at its heart—from madmen and loners on the margins of society, a better world can come.
 If they want it enough to fight all the other madmen and loners to the death, and risk losing the rest of themselves, that is."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath commented on the sanity system, saying, "Distilling such a nuanced topic into mechanics is always going to be fraught, but Unknown Armies improves upon the archaic and often offensive system of the past ...
+In fact, what Unknown Armies leaves out is telling: The rules explicitly state that multiple personality disorder and schizophrenia are not included as possible consequences of failed sanity checks because including them would trivialize those conditions."
+Horvath concluded, "By frankly explaining their reasoning in the text of the rules, the designers of Unknown Armies were inviting further discussion, and that conversation is still ongoing more than two decades later."

+Awards

-Unknown Armies 2nd edition won the 2003 Gold Ennie Award for "Best Non-Open-Gaming Product".
+The second edition of Unknown Armies won the 2003 Gold Ennie Award for "Best Non-Open-Gaming Product".